Savings account interest – the most interesting thing about your savings

 This is only applicable to savings accounts that have a variable rate of interest.
 When interest rates increase we'll advertise the new rates, within three working days of the change, in at least two local newspapers, by placing notices in our branches and on our website or within 30 days of the change, by letter, email or other personal notice.

-When interest rates reduce, we will tell you about it up to 14 days before we make the change by letter, email or other personal notice, except where accounts are below the minimum balance or if your account has less than £100 at the time the notice is provided - for a more detailed explanation please refer to our Terms and Conditions for Savers.
+When interest rates reduce, we will tell you about it up to 14 days before we make the change by letter, email or other personal notice, except where accounts are below the minimum balance or if your account has less than £100 at the time the notice is provided.

 Current interest rates